busarova/Extension-Repository/README.md

 - Create extension
 - See extensions he created
 - Edit extensions he created (edit, delete, update)
+- Upload/Update extension file, if owner of extension
 - See status of extension (approved or not)

 ## Admin: